 Individuals leaving employment may receive tax free payments.
 There are three methods of calculating the tax-free amounts:

 - €10,160 plus €765 for each complete year of service with the employer.

 - The amount calculated at 1) above may be increased by an additional €10,000, provided no claim for relief for increased exemption has been made in the previous 10 years….or

 - Average salary for previous three years multiplied by the number of year’s services and divided by fifteen.
 This is known as Standard Capital Superannuation Benefit (S.C.S.B)

 The tax-free amounts under (2) and (3) above are reduced by tax-free amounts received/receivable from the employer’s pension fund.

 The exemption available in respect of termination payments is restricted to a lifetime limit of €200,000.
 From 1 January 2013 this limit also applies to payments on death and disability.
+Top slicing relief was also removed from 1 January 2013.
 Any other payments will be taxable in full.